10 best creative automation tools to speed up content production in 2026

 Bannerflow is a creative automation tool built for designers, focused on ad creation and versioning.

-With Bannerflow, users can create all kinds of display ads quickly and efficiently without the need for coding skills.
+With Bannerflow, users can quickly and efficiently create a wide range of display ads without coding.
 The platform offers features like creative optimization, versioning, creative project management, and real-time collaboration.
 Together, these allow teams to streamline their workflow and improve the performance of their ad campaigns.

 In addition to creating and scaling high-quality designs, Bannerflow provides tools for A/B testing and analytics.
-It integrates with ad networks and social media platforms too, helping advertisers to level up their campaign content as they go for better results.
+It integrates with ad networks and social media platforms, helping advertisers refine their campaign content to achieve better results.

 6. Marpipe

 Knowing which kind of content works and why is super important for the success of your business’s creative operations.
-And Marpipe makes it a whole lot easier to get these insights by automating the creative testing process.
+And Marpipe makes it much easier to gain these insights by automating the creative testing process.

 Marpipe helps teams craft a winning content strategy by choosing designs based on the data it collects.
-The platform allows for fast A/B testing to identify the most impactful design elements and messaging strategies.
-It can even help you create different versions to test.
+The platform enables rapid A/B testing to identify the most impactful design elements and messaging strategies.
+It can even help you create multiple versions for testing.
 All you have to do is upload your first set of creative assets, and Marpipe will create a series of variations for you to test.
 Taking the guesswork out of your creative approach has never been so easy!

 7. Mailchimp